Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks: Conclusion

 This appendix presents the mathematical formulation of the reactive power optimization problem used to validate the reduced networks.
 The objective is to adjust inverter reactive power setpoints to minimize voltage magnitude deviations with AC power flow and operational constraints.

 Equation~\eqref{eq:Q-obj} defines the objective of minimizing the sum of voltage magnitude deviations from 1 p.u. across all buses.
 Equations~\eqref{eq:Q-PF-real} and~\eqref{eq:Q-PF-reactive} represent the nonlinear AC power flow constraints for real and reactive power, including inverter contributions.
 Parameters $P$ and $Q$ are the injections of load, while $p^{\rm g}$ and $q^{\rm g}$ are variables that represent slack bus active and reactive outputs.
 Constraint~\eqref{eq:Q-inv-capacity} ensures that each inverter operates within its apparent power limit.
-Constraints~\eqref{eq:Q-voltage-bounds} and enforce voltage magnitude bounds.
+Constraint~\eqref{eq:Q-voltage-bounds} enforces voltage magnitude bounds.